kyushy/kernelci-grafana/README.md

 You might need to reset the current one to be able to add yours.

 If you have the following error, `Datasource named ${DS_GOOGLE_BIGQUERY} was not found`
-Delete the datasource and recreate a new one.
+Delete the datasource and create a new one.

 ### Configure the organisation
 Go to http://your-container-url:3000/admin/orgs and add a new organisation `kernelci`